-Here’s our checklist for students of things to do before the Easter Holidays start
+Here’s our checklist for students of things to do for the Easter Holidays

 1. Print off your exam timetable